AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 sudo make install
 ```
 Note:
 > You can use a different version of CMake.
-Check CMake website for available version and chang ``wget`` url.
+Check CMake website for available version and change the ``wget`` url.

 You can then tell Ubuntu that a new version of cmake should be used :
 ```